 Each team will be given a briefing of what will be required from them by the end of the week and will have the opportunity to work independently and creatively, but under the guidance of experts in the field.
 The week will end with an exhibition of the group projects, with awards for winning teams.

 Monday – Project briefing and ideation – you will be briefed by your project leaders, experts in their field with real industry experience, and start to brainstorm a range of ideas with your group.

 Tuesday – Idea development – you will work with the project leaders, your mentor and your group to evolve one idea further, consider how it can be developed as a business, product, initiative or concept.

 Wednesday – Prototype development – using your ideas, and a range of materials, techniques and technology, you will build a prototype and see your idea become a reality.

 Thursday – Poster design and presentation preparation – after putting the final touches to your prototypes, you will prepare a poster and practice your group presentation in advance of Friday’s exhibition.

-Friday – Project presentations and exhibition – you will present your project to your group leaders, and winning teams will present again in front of friends and family for best overall project.
-All groups will exhibit their projects in an exhibition.
+Friday – Project presentations and exhibition – you will present your project to your group leaders, and winning teams will present again in front of friends and family for the best overall project.
+All groups will display their projects in an exhibition area.

 *Please note the above information is meant as a guide and applicants should be aware that the academic programme is subject to change from year to year.
 We are currently in the process of organising the academic sessions for the 2019 Global Summer School.
 Please email us if you have any questions about the academic sessions or any other aspect of the programme.